HandsOnDataViz/chartjs-templates/bubble-chart/README.md

 ## See also

-See **Bubble Chart with CSV Data** chapter in DataVizForAll: https://datavizforall.org/bubble-chart-with-csv-data.html
+See **Bubble Chart with CSV Data** chapter in handsondataviz: https://handsondataviz.org/bubble-chart-with-csv-data.html